Counterparts Tour

-The Counterparts Tour was a concert tour by Canadian rock band Rush in support of their fifteenth studio album, Counterparts and the members' 20th anniversary as a band.
+The Counterparts Tour was a concert tour by Canadian rock band Rush in support of their fifteenth studio album, Counterparts, and marked the members' 20th anniversary as a band.

 Background

 The tour kicked off January 22, 1994 at the Civic Center in Pensacola, Florida and culminated on May 7, 1994 at Maple Leaf Gardens in Toronto, estimated to have performed to 589,137 fans.
-Opening acts for this tour were Candlebox, The Melvins, Primus, The Doughboys, and I Mother Earth.
 Some recordings from the tour were featured on the 1998 live album Different Stages.

+This was the band's last tour to have any opening acts.
+These opening acts were Candlebox, The Melvins, Primus, The Doughboys, and I Mother Earth.